 Academic Support Programs

 Academic Support Programs offers comprehensive coursework and programs with the goal of helping students to succeed at UMass Boston.
 Academic Support Programs' focus is on academic instruction, tutoring, and assessment of students' writing and critical thinking capabilities.

 Academic programs include General Education courses in Critical Analysis; academic courses for non-native speakers of English; and a cooperative education field-experience course in mentoring First-Year Seminar students.

-Directions for Student Potential, an intensive alternative admissions program, is designed to strengthen academic skills for students entering the College of Arts and Sciences or the College of Science and Mathematics.
-This program offers instruction in Verbal Skills, English for Non-native Speakers, and Mathematics.
+Directions for Student Potential (DSP) is an intensive alternative admissions program designed to strengthen academic skills.
+Successful completion of DSP guarantees admission to UMass Boston's College of Arts and Sciences or College of Science and Mathematics.
+DSP offers instruction in Verbal Skills, English for Non-native Speakers, and Mathematics.

 Academic Support Programs offers a variety of tutoring and tutorial formats to support students in their undergraduate and graduate coursework.